About This Course

-Duration: 3 week pre-session course running from Monday 22 August - Friday 9 September 2016.
-Following completion, students continue with regular Autumn Semest
+3 week pre-session course running from August - September.
+After this, students continue with regular Autumn Semester

 The core module of the course is The Challenge of Democracy in Twentieth Century Ireland.
 This module examines a number of key periods characterised by intense debate on Irish nationality and the forms of social, economic and political structures most appropriate to an independent, democratic Irish state.

 - the crisis of Government in Ireland between 1912 and 1922, with particular reference to Home Rule, the 1916 Rising, and Michael Collins and the War of Independence, Irish-America, nationalism and partition.

 - the outbreak of the Civil War in the South and intense communal unrest in Northern Ireland.

 - the outbreak of ‘the Troubles’ in the late 1960s, and their impact upon social and political life north and south of the border